How Do I Apply for Financial Aid?

 The Free Application for Federal Student Aid (FAFSA) is available for completion beginning in October.
 When you file your FAFSA electronically it will be submitted to the Department of Education and to the schools you select on the FAFSA.
 Ideally the FAFSA should be completed after you and your parents have each completed the federal income tax returns for the prior year because those figures are needed to answer questions on the form.
-It is best to use the Data Retrieval Tool (DRT) on the FAFSA to avoid mistakes.
 The FAFSA is used to determine eligibility for all federal programs, which include student loans.
 To be considered for state programs, please fill out the information needed by the State of New Jersey.

 In order to complete the FAFSA online you will need a Federal Student Aid (FSA) ID.
 If you do not already have a FSA ID, create one now.
 Parents of dependent students also need to apply for a FSA ID.
 The FSA ID will allow you to sign the FAFSA electronically.

 How is Financial Need Determined?

 Each college or university develops an estimate of how much it will cost for you to attend school including tuition and fees, books and supplies, room and board, personal expenses, transportation and miscellaneous expenses.
 This is called your Cost of Attendance and it will vary from one institution to another.
 It also varies depending on whether you are a graduate or an undergraduate student and if you are living on campus or off campus.

 To determine your financial need, your expected family contribution (which is calculated by submitting the FAFSA) is subtracted from the cost of attendance.

 Once we receive the results of your FAFSA and other required forms, we will create your financial aid package based on your financial need.
 It is Montclair State’s policy to award scholarships and grants first, followed by employment and loans for which you qualify.